Raj-Dharwadkar/Docs/Design_provision.md

+# Design for provisioning alternative nodes on failure

+- First Proposed:  2021-08-25
-- Start Date: 2012-8-13
+- Authors:
+  - Raj Dharwadkar
-- Relevant Team(s): Product Eng, Provisioning
+- Relevant Team(s): Product Engineering, Provisioning
-- RFC PR:
-- Status: Initial Draft
+- Status: [ Draft ]

-# Improve provisioning success rate.

 ## Summary

-Provisioning process takes longer time to fail because it get stuck at one of provisioning event.
-Example: provisioning stops at this event "Connected to magic install system" and provisioning fails only after 25 mins.
+Primary reasons for provisioning failures may be hardware, system, or service failure.
+Making provisioning workflow reliable, even in the face of an unreliable environment.

+## Background

+The user sees more provisioning failures in unreliable environments.
+On any provisioning failure, there is no timeout associated with each provisioning event so the user has to wait 25 minutes to see provisioning failure.

-## Motivation
+## Scope

+- Improve user provisioning success rate by providing provisioning retry on failure.
+- Make the user's provisioning experience better and improve provisioning performance, by providing faster response time from each provisioning event.

+### Goals

+- Increase provisioning success rate.
+- Make provisioning performance better.
-To improve the provisioning success rate and performance with alternatives.
+- Changes in provisioning success rate and performance can be tracked in the grafana provisioning dashboard.

+### Non-Goals

+- Handle repeated provisioning failure with the same configuration, if provisioning continues to fail on new hardware after switching then provisioning workflow does not continue with the next hardware.

-## Detailed design
+### Detailed design

-Following are two approaches:

-1. Check if all provisioning events has wait timeouts.
-Each event should wait for limited time to get success/failure response.
-If one of event fails then retry atleast two times before returning/exiting.

-Pros:
-    - Failures are detected at earlier stage and user does not have to wait for 25 mins for initial errors.
-This improves provisioning performance.

-Cons:
-    - Not sure if provisioning events can handle timeouts.
-    - Time estimate to implement this approach is not known yet
+Provisioning one server at a time, In case of provisioning failure, automatically switch to new hardware and start provisioning with the same configuration and deprovision failed server.
+We should note that users are aware of provisioning failure and switching to new hardware because they had access to the server IP and console at the initial phase of provisioning.

+Additional:
+To prevent users from waiting for 25 minutes on provisioning failure, check all provisioning events have a wait timeout associated with them so that the user sees failure early and quickly.
+To improve wait timeout, events should retry 2 or 3 times before returning/exiting.

+## Drawbacks

+- Additional hardware must be available in case of failure.
+- Provisioning may take a longer time on failure, as we switch to other hardware to retry provisioning.

-## Alternatives
+## Alternatives Considered

-Provision two servers with same configuration at same time.
-If provisioning was success on two servers, deprovision any one of two servers.
-If one of servers fails to provision, deprovision failed server right away and continue with provisioned success server.

-Instead of provisioning two servers at same time, We can start provisioning one server and if provisioning fails then we start provisioning new server with same configuration.
-In this case user is aware of failed server and starting new server but does not need user intervention for this process.

-Pros:
-    - Provisioning success rate is higher.
+To decrease provisioning time in the first approach, we can provision two servers at a time with the same configuration.
+On successful provisioning of any one of two servers, the failed server can be deprovisioned.
+Deprovision workflow should be modified to make it faster to prevent more hardware usage.

+## Drawbacks

+- Almost twice the number of hardware is required in the facilities, as we provision two servers at a time over a short period.
-    - Provisioning performance is better.
+- Provisioning failure may increase if there is a shortage of hardware in the facilities.

-Cons:
-    - Expect to have more hardwares in facility than required for provisioning.
-    - Currently during provisioning, user can see server IP address and server console at intial phase of provisioning.
-This can be confusing for user if provisioning failed and we switch to different server.
-    - To prevent more hardware usage, deprovision process need to be faster.

 ## Unresolved questions

-> Optional, but suggested for first drafts.
+> This section is optional but recommended for first drafts.
-> What parts of the design are still TBD?
+> What parts of this design have not yet been finalized?